buddhafinger/deepqa/README.md

 - Installed pre-trained data
 - updated to provision seperate redis server
 - downgraded channels and django due to https://github.com/Conchylicultor/DeepQA/issues/187 - recommended by wujiajia2017scnu

+#TODO
+fix migrations so they don't need to be re-run after docker run make option for persistent redis storage/volumes. train box so it's not talking giberish.